-Christian Eriksen is a Danish professional soccer player who plays as an attacking midfielder for Premier League side Brentford and the Denmark national team.
+Christian Eriksen is a Danish professional football player who plays as an attacking midfielder for Premier League side Manchester United and the Denmark national team.

 Eriksen started his career as a youngster with hometown club Middelfart G&BK before moving on to OB and then Dutch giants Ajax.

 After joining Ajax's ranks in 2008, he made his first team breakthrough in 2010 and promptly established himself as an integral part of the team.

 In 2013, Eriksen signed for Tottenham Hotspur, where he enjoyed seven successful years.
 He helped Spurs reach the final of the 2018/19 UEFA Champions League, where they lost 2-0 to Liverpool.

 In 2020, Eriksen signed for Inter Milan, where he played a part in the club winning their first Serie A title in 11 years in the 2020/21 season under Antonio Conte.

 At the delayed Euro 2020 tournament, which kicked off in June 2021, Eriksen suffered cardiac arrest while playing for Denmark.
 He was swiftly and successfully attended to before being moved to hospital where his condition thankfully stabilised.